 Over the past few years, companies across all industries have been pounded by data breaches.
-And though the dust has yet to settle on the theft of 500 million Yahoo accounts, we can safely say that 2016 will be another unprecedented year when it comes to data breaches.
+And although we are only part way through the year, we can safely say that it will be another unprecedented year when it comes to data breaches.

 The reality of data breach fatigue